macemoth/airqueue-streams/adr/0006-record-architecture-decisions.md

 ## Consequences

-    - Clear distinction of the cases depending on the `on_ground` flag
+* Clear distinction of the cases depending on the `on_ground` flag.
-    - Not using the longitude and latitude of events that have no `on_ground` flag on first or last time seen.
+* Not using the longitude and latitude of events that have no `on_ground` flag on first or last time seen.